statycc/loop-fission/README.md

 **Duration**

+- Benchmarking all programs using `make all`: about 2h
-- `EXTRALARGE` original programs without compiler optimization: 20-25 min
+- `EXTRALARGE` original programs only, without compiler optimization: 20-25 min
 - less for parallel programs / smaller data size / higher compiler optimization levels

 ### Results